Alaphilippe, Van der Breggen win Flèche Wallonne races - WHIZ News

 HUY, Belgium (AP) — Julian Alaphilippe earned his third victory in the Flèche Wallonne one-day classic on Wednesday, overtaking Spanish Vuelta champion Primoz Roglič on the final ascent to the finish line.

-Roglič, the Tour de France runner-up, attacked up the grueling Mur de Huy about 350 meters from the finish but couldn’t hold off the 28-year-old Frenchman, who also won in 2018 and ’19.
+Roglič, the Tour de France runner-up, attacked up the grueling Mur de Huy about 350 meters out but couldn’t hold off the 28-year-old Frenchman, who also won in 2018 and ’19.

 The Deceuninck-Quick Step rider finished the 194-kilometer (120-mile) course in 4 hours, 36 minutes, 25 seconds.
-Roglič was credited with the same time and 40-year-old Alejandro Valverde of Spain was third, six seconds back.
+Roglič was credited with the same time and five-time winner Alejandro Valverde of Spain was third, six seconds back.

-Alaphilippe wagged his finger and smiled after edging the Slovenian at the finish of the 85th edition of the race.
+Alaphilippe, the world champion, wagged his finger and smiled after edging the Slovenian at the finish of the 85th edition of the race.
+Other three-time winners include Belgian great Eddy Merckx.

+“It’s the legs that make the difference on this hard climb,” said Alaphilippe, who will now prepare for the Liège-Bastogne-Liège race on Sunday.
+“It wasn’t easy with Roglic out front and Valverde on my wheel.
+Both were very strong but I managed to pull it off.”

+Roglič, making his Flèche Wallonne debut, deflected questions about whether he attacked too early.

 The peloton swallowed up the last of a breakaway group with only 1.5 kilometers left when French rider Maurits Lammertink was caught at the bottom of the Mur de Huy.